-The flipped classroom model is a great way to differentiate for your students, provide quick formative assessment feedback, and allow more time in your classroom for higher level thinking activities.
+Getting through all of your standards in the time frame set by your district can be difficult.
+The flipped classroom model can help.
+The flipped classroom model is a great way to differentiate for your students, provide quick formative assessment feedback, and allow more time in your classroom for higher-level thinking activities.

 In the first part of this series, I explain why my students like the flipped classroom model and how to choose the format.
 In the second part of the flipped classroom model series, I discussed the importance of having students interact and engage with the flipped lesson.
 Let’s now discuss the importance of reflecting on the lesson.

 Step 3: Reflect

 The students have watched the video or read the text and taken notes and now what.
 Before the class begins, or before you do your activity for the day you will want to get an idea of how much the students understood the information.
 Why is this important?
 It serves two purposes.
 One, it allows the students to track their level of understanding of the topic.
 Students need to know how they are progressing so that they can determine where they are at and what they are struggling with.
 This way they know what it is they need to focus on and they will know if they need to ask for help.
 Two, it allows you to get a quick idea of which students need early intervention.
 This allows you to focus on the few students that might need some extra understanding and move the students who understand the basics onto an activity that has them apply their understanding.

 You can do different things for your review.
 Here are a few options:

 1. Have the students answer a couple of open-ended questions about the topic including what they think the big idea of the flipped lesson was?
 What questions they still have?